rahulpopat/mb3-aws-sam-java-rest-pipeline/README.md

  - On Linux: `sam local start-api --env-vars src/test/resources/test_environment_linux.json`

-If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/orders`
+If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/bookings`

-**SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:
+**SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in booking to initialize an API and its routes:

 ```yaml
 ...